Jim-03/shop-e/README.md

-        controllers/ # Manage CRUD operations on models database/ # The connectivity to a database server routes/ # The routes for a REST API scripts/ # SQL scritps to create database models/ # The entities in the database
+        controllers/ # Manage CRUD operations on models database/ # The connectivity to a database server routes/ # The routes for a REST API repository/ # Layers that interacts directly with the dataase scripts/ # SQL scritps to create database services # Layers that work together with repository for CRUD operations models/ # The entities in the database
         .env/ # File containing environment variables such as passwords frontend/